UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Lenders on a P2P platform are average people who wish to make investments in UK companies to develop their assets.
 This translates to a low AER and simply a few additional costs for enterprises.

-3. Boost Capital — Popular secured business loan for small businesses for alternative lending
+3. Boost Capital — Popular secured business loans for alternative lending

 Boost Capital is one of them: some banks may be hesitant to lend due to the recent financial crisis, while others still provide attractive rates and reasonable arrangement costs.